Male Infertility Quiz

 ✔︎ Treatment information etc.

-Male infertility occurs when a man cannot start a pregnancy with his female partner.
+Male infertility occurs when a man cannot start a pregnancy with a female partner.
 This can be due to low sperm production, absent sperm, poor sperm function, or blockage in the sperm delivery pathway.
+There are a wide variety of causes of male infertility.

 Some causes of male infertility can be treated, such as surgery to address blockages in the sperm delivery pathway.
 If not, there are other treatments available to help a couple conceive.